tripflex/WifiWizard2/README.md

 ```javascript
 WifiWizard2.startScan()
 ```
+ - It is recommended to just use the `scan` method instead of `startScan`

 ```javascript
 WifiWizard2.getScanResults([options])
 ```
+- `getScanResults` should only be called after calling `startScan` (it is recommended to use `scan` instead as this starts the scan, then returns the results)
 - `[options]` is optional, if you do not want to specify, just pass `success` callback as first parameter, and `fail` callback as second parameter
 - Retrieves a list of the available networks as an array of objects and passes them to the function listHandler.
 The format of the array is:
 ```javascript